 A Momentous Step Towards a New, Transformed Relationship

-The CARIFORUM-EU EPA is a landmark trade and development accord between the CARIFORUM States of the one part, and the EU and its Member States, of the other part.
-The EPA was the first agreement of its kind to be concluded between the EU and one of six African, Caribbean and Pacific Group of States (ACP) negotiating configurations.
+The CARIFORUM-EU Economic Partnership Agreement (EPA) was the first trade agreement of its kind to be concluded between the European Union (EU) and one of six African, Caribbean and Pacific Group of States (ACP) negotiating configurations.
 The Agreement heralds the dawn of a new era of relations between CARIFORUM and the EU.
 One significant difference between the CARIFORUM-EU EPA and the trade relationship between the European Economic Community (EEC) and the ACP is the introduction of the reciprocal grant of preferences by the two sides, instead of the non-reciprocal preferential (duty free) market access in favour of ACP States, which provided terms more favourable than those extended to the goods of other countries.

 Against this backdrop, the CARIFORUM-EU EPA represents a modern, comprehensive trade agreement that has development components.
-The CARIFORUM-EU EPA forms the basis of a mature trading relationship between the two sides, encompassing not just a Trade in Goods regime, but also Investment and Trade in Services, Trade-related Issues and Development Cooperation.
+The CARIFORUM-EU EPA forms the basis of a mature trading relationship between the two sides, encompassing not just a trade in Goods regime, but also Trade in Services, Trade-Related Issues and Development Cooperation.